gxcad/bootcamp-interview-prep/README.md

 - Hope this will help you with your enrollment into a great coding bootcamp.

 - Your feedback and questions are welcomed.

+- All your base are belong to us.